An oasis in suburbia - Morden Hall Park walk

 To enter Morden Hall Park, pass through the gate between the Potting Shed Café and the Garden Centre, under an archway.
 Turn right.
 On your right you will see workshops associated with the Hatfeild family's estate including a boiler house for heating the greenhouses in the kitchen garden, on the other side of the wall, potting and tool sheds and day stables for the working ponies.
 Some of these are now leased to local craft workers.
 Ahead of you the stables are visible.
 During 2010 the stable yard was renovated to be the most energy-efficient historic building in the country.
 It now offers new visitor facilities, including an exhibition space and a secondhand bookshop.

 This building was constructed in about 1879 to house carriage and riding horses, and is a real demonstration of the Hatfeilds' wealth.
 Note the trout on the weather vane, reflecting the links with the River Wandle and fishing.
 Step inside to discover our new visitor centre, which houses the Stableyard Café as well as a community exhibition space, a secondhand bookshop, our offices and eco-toilets.

-Follow the sign to the Snuff Mill, which is now a Learning and Community centre providing activities for groups from the local area.
+Follow the sign to the Snuff Mill, which is the Children and Young People Hub, providing activities for groups from the local area.
 The millstones on display outside are originally from a spice mill, but show the edge turning arrangement of the stones used.